Hydrogen Generating Plant by Water Electrolysis

-Angstrom Advanced is the leading supplier of Hydrogen Generators for refinery, petrochemical and other industrial applications.
+VIEW MORE+Angstrom Advanced is the leading supplier of Hydrogen Generators for refinery, petrochemical and other industrial applications.
 Our services for Hydrogen Generating Plant projects typically include conceptual design, detailed engineering, procurement, fabrication, construction, start-up and operational training.
 We provide a lump-sum, turnkey solution, handling everything from concept to start-up with our own resources whenever possible.

-Electrolysis is the passage of a direct electric current through an ionic substance that is either molten or dissolved in a suitable solvent, resulting in chemical reactions at the electrodes and separation of materials.
+Electrolysis is the passage of a direct electric current through an ionic substance that is

 The main components required to achieve electrolysis are :